LavaTheif/CollegeTripClient/README.md

 # CollegeTripClient
-This is the client for some trip planning software at college.
+This is the client the prototyepe of for some trip planning software at college.

 Dependencies: gson.jar (download from server repo)